huijing/personal-website-v3/src/content/blog/2016-06-01-tim-brown-on-shoptalk.md

 In a fluid layout, the width of a text block flexes within those limits.
 What you'll find is that wider text blocks look better with loose line spacing and narrow text blocks look better with tight line spacing.
 So what we really need is fluid line spacing, which i have dubbed Molten Leading.

-You can pull this off with Javascript or with CSS calc() or viewport units.
+You can pull this off with JavaScript or with CSS calc() or viewport units.
 You see the problem here is that would interfere with vertical rhythm.
 I give a talk called [Universal Typography](http://universaltypography.com/), where I describe the relationship between font size, line height and width.
 Those 3 things are really important in combination.

 Because of the way text moves in fluid compositions you almost never want to nail down your line height.
 It's possible that in the future, we could advance molten leading to be more like molten white-space, and that might help vertical rhythm stay intact better in a fluid composition.